Marsh Monitoring Program

 The Great Lakes Marsh Monitoring Program

-The Great Lakes Marsh Monitoring Program (GLMMP) was launched bi-nationally in 1995 by Bird Studies Canada in partnership with Environment Canada and the U.S. Environmental Protection Agency.
+The Great Lakes Marsh Monitoring Program (GLMMP) was launched bi-nationally in 1995 by Bird Studies Canada in partnership with Environment and Climate Change Canada and the U.S. Environmental Protection Agency.
 Since then, more than 1,400 volunteers have collected data on birds, frogs and their habitats at over 5,000 locations.
 The outcomes include:

 - assessments of populations of marsh birds and frogs at scales ranging from individual marshes to the entire Great Lakes basin